ydleenudt/C-C-programs/README.md

 5. ex044.c is the same as one before it.
 So it is negelected intentionally;
 6. ex045.c is the same as one before it.
 So it is negelected intentionally;
 7. ex046.c is the same as one before it.
 So it is negelected intentionally;
+8. ex049.c is the same as one before it.
+So it is negelected intentionally.